MrGilli/Quantix-OS/README.md

 # The Quantix Operating System!

+Like cool low-level projects?
+Check out Quplexity on github!
+Its a fast, lightweight, modular Quantum Computing Simulation library written in x86 and ARM64 Assembly.

 ##For Arch Based systems put the following line of code at the start of kernel.c & console.c!! ( #pragma GCC optimize ("no-stack-protector") )

 # Objective